-That post really culminates on this day in 1947 when the CIA officially was established.
-The history department of that agency doesn’t put things lightly when it describes the National Security Act (NSA):
+The history department of the CIA doesn’t put things lightly when it describes their founding in the 1947 U.S. National Security Act (NSA):

 President Harry S. Truman signed the National Security Act of 1947 (P.L.
 80-235, 61 Stat 496) on July 26, 1947.
 The act – an intricate series of compromises – took well over a year to craft. […] The importance of the National Security Act cannot be overstated.
 It was a central document in U.S. Cold War policy and reflected the nation’s acceptance of its position as a world leader.

-You can read details of the “intricate series of compromises” in the 1996 document on the State Department site: 1945-1950 Emergence of the Intelligence Establishment
+You can read more details about that “intricate series of compromises” they mention, in a 1996 document hosted by the State Department: 1945-1950 Emergence of the Intelligence Establishment

 Speaking of the State Department, their historian is far more muted in assessment of the NSA and takes a weird tangent that leaves the CIA to a secondary story: